 Divorce Real Estate Institute

-We actually have two options there.
+We have two options there.
 Number one is what’s called real estate principals.
 Thatis really how to effectively handle a transaction.
 It would be ideal for someone who wants to make sure that they know how to handle the divorce listing and know that they don’t lose it because you don’t want to lose your commission.

 Every real estate agent should take that.
 And if you get a referral in the divorce niche, this course is for you.
 It will take about 10 hours total.

 It’s for the agent who wants to go all in and who truly wants to become the divorce real estate expert in their area where the court and the family law attorneys rely upon you and, and utilize your services for listing and selling properties and appointed by the court.

 There is an application process we do four times a year for that.
 It’s here in southern California.
 It is with our faculty.
 We’ve got family law attorneys, a judge, a mediator, and we have put together the most comprehensive curriculum for a REALTOR® who wants to get into this niche.

 We also take a field trip to divorce court and we have lunch with the judges.

 Then there is our community.
 We continue to support all of our members.
 Our faculty is very involved on an ongoing basis through the private group as well as through continuing education and they’re accessible.

 We have got a complete marketing package approach.

 Everything that I’ve done here to build my business here in the inland empire, that has gotten me to the top one percent of the nation.
 Everything that I’ve done here is made available to our, to our members step by step.